-Unfortunately, no. Ribbons and elastics need to be sewn on to keep the shoe securely on the foot.
+Unfortunately, no. You will sew ribbons and elastics on the sides of your pointes to keep the shoe securely on your foot.
 Some dancers will also make adaptations to the shanks and boxes depending on the strength of their feet and legs.
-The process of preparing a pair of pointe shoes can be very different from dancer to dancer.
+The process of preparing a pair of ballet pointe shoes can be very different from dancer to dancer.

 What are toe pads?

-Toe pads are little padded pockets, often made of gel, silicone or foam, that cover the toes and offer a shock absorbant layer between your toes and the inside of a pointe shoe.
-Most dancers will use some form of toe protection inside their pointe shoes for a little padding and pain relief.
+Toe pads are little padded pouches; often made of gel, silicone or foam.
+They cover the toes and offer a shock absorbant layer between your toes and the inside of a pointe shoe.
+Most dancers will use some form of toe protection inside their pointes for a little padding and pain relief.
 Some hardcore dancers don’t bother as they prefer to be able to feel the floor with their toes but the majority of dancers will try to save their tootsies the discomfort.

 What is the difference between a pointe shoe and a demi-pointe shoe?

 A demi-pointe shoe looks almost identical to a full pointe shoe.
 The toe box is reinforced but there is no hard shank (reinforced insole) inside the shoe.
 This means that it is impossible to dance on pointe in a pair of demi-pointe shoes.
-Demi-pointe shoes are used by dancers who are working towards starting pointe work and are building up the strength required to dance on pointe.
+Dancers who are working towards starting pointe work will use demi-pointe shoes to build up the strength required to dance on pointe.
 Demi-pointe shoes are harder to work in than soft ballet flats and will encourage you to use your feet and strengthen your legs, feet, and core.
 A stronger dancer will be more capable of dancing on pointe and less susceptible to injury.